Accessing our Children's Integrated Therapy Service

 Parents/carers/school will need to supply evidence in the referral of strategies trialled from the resources available on the website over the course of 12 weeks, in order for the triaging therapist to determine if direct assessment is required.

-Language - Early years: We consider referrals from 27 months.
+We consider referrals from 27 months.
 Parents and carers of children under this age should access advice and support through our website and local Family Hub services.
-We consider referrals below the age of 27 months for children who have a diagnosed genetic syndrome and meet current referral criteria, for example, Di George syndrome, Down’s syndrome.
-If this is the case please contact Therapy One Point to discuss the child before referring.
-We prefer that referrers don’t simultaneously refer to both ISEND Early Years and speech and language therapy simultaneously as this can cause duplication.
-Please contact either of these services to discuss further if you are unsure.
+We consider referrals below the age of 27 months for children who have a diagnosed genetic syndrome and meet current referral criteria, for example, Di George syndrome, Down’s Syndrome.

 Children and young people can access this Pathway from 3 years old to 18 years old (or up to 19 if in full time education).